German influence on Soviet rocketry: Work in the USSR

-The ministry for production of telecommunications assigned another group of 43 German scientists to assist NII-885 under Nikolay Pilyugin for developing gyroscopic guidance control systems.
+The ministry for production of telecommunications assigned another group of 43 German scientists to assist NII-885 under the Chief Designer of autonomous control systems Nikolay Pilyugin for developing gyroscopic guidance systems.

 While located in the Soviet Union the German specialists received fairly high wages and good conditions, which were mainly based on their qualifications.
-For example, Gröttrup was paid 4,500 roubles per month and his family were housed in a six-room villa and provided with a chauffeured vehicle.
-The minimum wage received for a German specialist was 4,000 roubles per month, plus all Germans were entitled to performance bonuses.
+For example, Gröttrup was initially paid 7,000 rubles per month and his family were housed in a six-room villa and provided with a chauffeured vehicle.
+The average wage received for a German graduate engineer was 4,000 rubles per month, plus all Germans were entitled to performance bonuses.
 As a comparison, Chertok, the former head of Institute Rabe and now Deputy Chief Engineer and Head of department for guidance systems, who also now supervised the German specialists working on control systems, received a salary of 3,000 rubles per month and his family lived in two rooms of a communal four-room apartment.

 The first Soviet tests of V-2 rockets took place in October 1947 at Kapustin Yar.
 13 German engineers participated in the tests, among them Helmut Gröttrup, Johannes Hoch, Kurt Magnus, Fritz Viebach, Hans Vilter, Waldemar Wolff.
 The first two rockets were successfully launched and flew for approximately 200 km, however they deviated 30 km and 180 km from their intended target.
-The German specialist Magnus and Hoch were instrumental in resolving the issue, which was an existing problem with the V-2 rockets recovered from Germany.
-For resolving the issue all the German specialist were each rewarded with a large 15,000 ruble bonus.
+The German specialists Magnus and Hoch were instrumental in resolving the issue, which was an unknown problem with the V-2 rockets recovered from Germany.
+For resolving the issue all the 13 German specialists were each rewarded with a 15,000 ruble bonus.

-In June 1947 the German team in NII-88, led by Gröttrup, proposed the development of an improved copy of the V-2, which he called the G-1 (called the R-10 in Soviet terms).
-This plan, whilst supported by senior Soviet management, was opposed by Soviet engineers, particularly by Korolev, who was now Chief Designer of long-range ballistic missiles.
-Korolev had simultaneously and independently commenced work on an improved Soviet copy of the V-2, that was designated the R-2.
-Korolev also opposed utilising German specialist for personal reasons and basically ignored their suggestions and advice.
+In June 1947 the German team in NII-88, led by Gröttrup, proposed the development of an improved version of the V-2, which he called the G-1 ("Gerät 1", gadget 1) (called the R-10 in Soviet terms).
+This plan, whilst supported by the Soviet minister of armaments Dmitry Ustinov and senior Soviet management, was opposed by Soviet engineers, particularly by Korolev, who was now Chief Designer of long-range ballistic missiles.
+Korolev had simultaneously and independently commenced work on the Soviet copy of the V-2, designated as R-1, and an improved R-2 for doubled shooting range.
+Some Soviet engineers of NII-88 were deputized to support the Germans in calculations for G-1 which delayed Korolev's progress and raised his opposition.